Robbie Mustoe: Media work

-Mustoe moved to the USA after retiring from playing where he worked as a commentator/analyst for ESPN television for five years.
+Mustoe moved to the US after retiring from playing where he worked as a commentator/analyst for ESPN television for five years.
 He was invited into ESPN by former Boro commentator Dave Roberts. where the two worked side by side in both the TV studio and conducting soccer commentaries.
-Mustoe also worked alongside Adrian Healey for ESPN's La Liga and UEFA Champions League coverage as well as working the 2010 FIFA World Cup in which he partnered with Healey and Derek Rae, and Euro 2012 where he worked with Healey.
+Mustoe also worked alongside Adrian Healey for ESPN's La Liga, UEFA Champions League, the UEFA Euro 2008, the 2009 FIFA Confederations Cup, the 2010 FIFA World Cup in which he partnered mostly with Derek Rae, and UEFA Euro 2012 coverage.
 He also regularly appeared as a pundit on ESPN FC and made sporadic appearances for the network's Premier League coverage working in the studio.

-In April 2013, he took a job for NBC as an analyst on their studio coverage of the English Premier League, as well as NBC's Match of the Day and Premier League Download programs.
+In April 2013, he joined fellow British "Robbie" (Robbie Earle) on NBC as an analyst for their newly purchased English Premier League TV rights in the US market, as well as NBC's Match of the Day and Premier League Download programs.